2023 Most Popular Child Development & Psychology Bachelor's Degree Schools in Washington

 The colleges and universities below are the most popular for child development majors pursuing a bachelor's degree.

-Our analysis found University of Washington - Seattle Campus to be the most popular school for child development and psychology students who want to pursue a bachelor’s degree in Washington.
+Our 2023 rankings named University of Washington - Seattle Campus the most popular school in Washington for child development and psychology students working on their bachelor’s degree.
 Located in the large city of Seattle, UW Seattle is a public school with a very large student population.

 Of the 545 students majoring in child development at UW Seattle, 22% are male and 78% are female.